Geely BL

-The Geely BL is a sports coupe from Chinese manufacturer, Geely Automobile.
+The Geely BL (Beauty Leopard) is a sports coupe produced by Chinese manufacturer Geely Automobile from 2003 to 2006.

 Overview

-The "BL" name stands for "Beauty Leopard" which is the direct meaning of the Chinese name Meirenbao (美人豹).
+The "BL" name stands for "Beauty Leopard" which is the direct meaning of the Chinese name Meirenbao (美人豹, literally Beautiful [person] Leopard).
 The car was designed with help from Daewoo and was introduced to production in January, 2003.
 It is best known outside China for being the first vehicle with an in-car karaoke machine.
-The car's design seems to be inspired mostly by the Toyota Celica, with the front taking inspiration from the Honda Integra and the rear from the Toyota Supra.
+The car's design seems to be inspired mostly by the Toyota Celica, with the headlights taking inspiration from the Honda Integra and the rear from the Toyota Supra.

 The Geely BL is considered a sports car in China, and it has a top speed of 180 km/h (approx 111 mph).

 The Geely BL is powered by a 1.3 L engine which is a Toyota Motor Corporation design, produced by Xiali.
-Later in 2006, a version with a 1.8 L engine was added with the engine being the JL481Q 1.8 liter engine also used by the Maple Hysoul with a top speed of 190km/h.
+Later in 2006, a version with the JL481Q 1.8 liter engine also used by the Maple Hysoul with a top speed of 190km/h was produced.

 Production of the Geely BL ended in 2006.